OE-O/Software-Inc-Plus/README.md

 #### Steam

-Subscribe on the steam workshop here:
+Subscribe on the steam workshop here: https://steamcommunity.com/sharedfiles/filedetails/?id=2121637271

-https://steamcommunity.com/sharedfiles/filedetails/?id=2121637271

 #### DRM-Free

-If you are using the DRM free version of software inc from [swinc.net](https://swinc.net), use a steam workshop downloader of choice and place in the mods folder.
+If you are using the DRM free version of software inc from [swinc.net](https://swinc.net), head over to the [releases](https://github.com/OE-O/software-inc-plus/releases/latest) tab and download the latest release.

-We recommend [steamworkshopdownloader.io](https://fallback.steamworkshopdownloader.io/) to download this.

 ## Contributing